ObliqueHacks/SmartGroceries/README.md

   <img src="https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white" alt="PostgresSQL"/>
 </div>

-**NOTE** : Only the front-end component of the applicaiton has been complete.
+**NOTE** : Only the front-end component of the application has been complete.
 Back-end functionality will be added soon.